The philosophers in our department have a variety of specialties in philosophy and represent diverse philosophical

 Philosophical issues addressed in our programs include both traditional and contemporary topics from areas such as:

 - Philosophy of Mathematics

 The techniques brought to bear on these issues are analytical, formal, and historical.

-Our department offers a BA in philosophy, as well as a four minors and seven clusters.
+Our department offers a BA in philosophy, as well as a four minors and six clusters.
 The undergraduate program stresses Western philosophy, ancient and modern, and gives particular emphasis to recent and contemporary Anglo-American philosophy.

 The department’s course offerings provide an excellent foundation for graduate work in law and cognitive science, as well as in philosophy itself.

 A major in philosophy is also a valuable asset when combined with a major in political science, economics, or natural sciences such as biology, chemistry, geology, physics, and psychology.

 The graduate program enables students to earn a doctor of philosophy.

 Our graduate program emphasizes training for scholarly research and teaching.
 The department cooperates with the departments of computer science, brain and cognitive sciences, and linguistics in a graduate program in cognitive science.